11/7/2024

 Chief Platform Officer

+John, over to you.
 Thank you, Jayshree.
-I'm pleased to report Arista's 7700R4 distributed EtherLink switch, the 7800R4 spine, along with the 7060X6 AI leaf that we announced in June have entered into production, providing our customers the broadest set of 800 gigabit per second Ethernet products for their AI networks.
-Together with 800 gigabit per second parallel optics, our customers are able to connect to 400 gigabit per second GPUs to each port, increasing the deployment density over current switching solutions.
+I'm pleased to report The 7800R4 spine, along with the 7060X6 AI leaf that we announced in June have entered into production, providing our customers the broadest set of 800 gigabit per second Ethernet products for their AI networks.
+Together with 800 gigabit per second parallel optics, our customers are able to connect two 400 gigabit per second GPUs to each port, increasing the deployment density over current switching solutions.
 This broad range of Ethernet platforms allows our customers to optimize density and minimize tiers to best match the requirements of their AI workload.
 As our customers continue with AI deployments, they're also preparing their front-end networks.
 New AI clusters require new high-speed port connections into the existing backbone.
 These new clusters also increase bandwidth on the backbone to access training data, capture snapshots, and deliver results generated by the cluster.
 This trend is providing increased demand for our 7800R3 400 gigabit solution.
 While the post-pandemic supply chain has returned to predictability, lead times for advanced semiconductors remain extended from pre-pandemic levels.
 To assure availability of high-performance switching silicon, we've increased our purchase commitments for these key components.
 In addition, we will increase our on-hand inventory to respond to the rapid deployment of new AI networks and reduce overall lead times as we move into next year.
 Our supply chain team continues to work closely with planning to best align receipt of these purchases with expected customer delivery.
-Next generation data centers integrating AI will contend with significant increases in power consumption while looking to double network performance.
+Next-generation data centers integrating AI will contend with significant increases in power consumption while looking to double network performance.
 Our tightly coupled electrical and mechanical design flow allows us to make system-level design tradeoffs across domains to optimize our solutions.
-Our experience in code design with the leading cloud companies provides insight into the variety of switch configurations required for these tightly coupled data center environments.
+Our experience in co-design with the leading cloud companies provides insight into the variety of switch configurations required for these tightly coupled data center environments.
 Finally, our development operating software with SDK integration, device diagnostics, and data analysis supports a fast time to design and production with a focus on first-time results.
 These attributes give us confidence that we will continue to execute on our roadmap in this rapidly evolving AI networking segment.
-Back to you, J.
+Back to you, Jayshree.

 speaker